ThomasHeb/4AxisFoamCutter/README.md

   - select the feed speed
   - new value is stored in the eeprom
   - if gcode includes feed rates, gcode values are used.
-  - adjust in big steps withY- / Y+ buttons
+  - adjust in big steps with Y- / Y+ buttons
 - Cutting
   - this functions allows horizontal or vertical cutting w/o gcode
   - select the cutting direction with the 8 buttons for the axis